infrared-o8/ir_mus/README.md

 ## What Problem This Solves

-Infrared Music was developed to allow me to directly be able to download music without relying on sketchy websites :p
+This was developed to allow me to directly be able to download music without relying on websites :p

 ## Features